History of Psilocybin Mushrooms

 Mushroom Addiction Treatment

 Mushrooms are addictive and life-threatening when abused; therefore, it is extremely important to seek help immediately if you or a loved one is struggling with this addiction.
-At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation.
+At Asheville Recovery Center, treatment specialists utilize a 12-step program and practice holistic rehabilitation, providing one of the best drug treatment programs in North Carolina.

 Services at the center include: